Table of Contents

 Environmental Impact Assessment

 The purpose of an environmental impact assessment is to evaluate the environmental effects of a proposed project or development in relation to their interconnected socioeconomic, cultural, and health effects.
 EIA is a process that is used to assess the environmental effects of a planned development, to put it simply.
-Environmental Impact Assessment (EIA) is a crucial management tool for making sure that natural resources are used as effectively as possible for sustainable development.
+Environmental Impact Assessment (EIA) is an important management tool for making sure that natural resources are used as effectively as possible for sustainable development.
 Early project planning cycle consideration of environmental effects and their mitigation provides various advantages, including environmental protection, optimal resource utilization, and time and cost savings.

 Read about: National Parks in India